Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Summary

 \section{Summary}

-This paper presents analytical expressions for electric and magnetic self-fields produced by a bunch shaped as a cylinder with a circular and an elliptical cross section.
+This paper presents new analytical expressions for electric and magnetic self-fields produced by a bunch shaped as a cylinder with a circular and an elliptical cross section.
 Calculations are done in the relativistic limit.
 These expressions show the correct Coulomb asymptotic and in the near-field zone coincide with the external self-fields of a continuous beam.
-In the ultra relativistic limit, external fields of a bunch takes the universal form (\ref{s3-3}) and (\ref{s1-20}).
+In the ultra-relativistic limit, external fields of a bunch takes the universal form (\ref{s3-3}) and (\ref{s1-20}).

-We reanalysed the problem summation of image fields generated by a bunch between infinitely wide parallel conducting plates and/or ferromagnetic poles.
-The exact one dimensional solutions for resulting electric and magnetic image fields are represented by the structure functions $\Lambda(\delta,\bar{\delta})$ and $H(\eta,\bar{\eta})$, respectively.
+We reanalyzed the problem summation of image fields generated by a charged bunch between infinitely wide parallel conducting plates and/or ferromagnetic poles.
+The exact 1D solutions for resulting electric and magnetic image fields are represented by the structure functions $\Lambda(\delta,\bar{\delta})$ and $H(\eta,\bar{\eta})$, respectively.